Martin Gibbons

-Martin Gibbons (born 1 March 1953) is a former Irish politician who served as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1987 to 1989.
+Martin Patrick Gibbons (born 1 March 1953) is an Irish former politician who served as a Teachta Dála (TD) for the Carlow–Kilkenny constituency from 1987 to 1989.

-Gibbons was one of 14 Progressive Democrat TDs elected to the 25th Dáil following the 1987 general election, the first election after the party was founded.
-He was elected for Carlow–Kilkenny, the constituency previously represented by his father Jim Gibbons Snr, a long-serving Fianna Fáil TD and Cabinet Minister.
+In 1985, Gibbons was elected to Kilkenny County Council as a Fianna Fáil candidate.
+He lost his council seat in 1991.
+Gibbons was one of 14 Progressive Democrats TDs elected to the 25th Dáil following the 1987 general election, the first election after the party was founded.
+He was elected for Carlow–Kilkenny, the constituency previously represented by his father Jim Gibbons Snr, a long-serving Fianna Fáil TD and cabinet minister.

-He was defeated at the 1989 general election, and did not stand for election again.
+He was defeated at the 1989 general election, and did not stand in a general election again.
 His brother Jim Gibbons Jnr unsuccessfully contested the seat at the 1997 general election.